 Shilin Night Market: What This Guide Covers

-• Opening hours and the best time to visit
+• Opening hours and the best time to visit to avoid crowds

-• Practical tips for visiting the market
+• Practical tips to navigate the market smoothly

 Shilin Night Market, Taipei